Flock137/flock137/README.md

 -->

 - 🔭 I’m currently working on:
-  - 🖥️ An automation script to join EndeavourOS and BlackArch repo together for the most efficient PenTest/CyberSec VM
   - ⚡ A custom helper-scripts USB
   - 🤖 Hmm...
 I still want a custom (local) AI agent
 - 🌱 Currently teaching myself Digital Forensics